rabobank-nederland/omnikassa-sdk-doc/README.md

 <a name="payment-brand-parameters"></a>
 #### Improve customer experience using payment brand parameters
 The default behavior for an online payment is to redirect the customer to the payment pages of Rabo Smart Pay after the order has been announced.
-These are pages are hosted by Rabo Smart Pay, and they guide the customer through the payment process by presenting a list of payment brands and to ask the customer for additional details, depending on the selected payment brand.
+These pages are hosted by Rabo Smart Pay, and they guide the customer through the payment process by presenting a list of payment brands and to ask the customer for additional details, depending on the selected payment brand.
 For an improved online payment experience Rabo Smart Pay provides means to skip some of these steps by letting the webshop supply payment brand information.
 For example, in the checkout process the webshop